How Much For a Concrete Base?

 The size of the shed determines how much space you require.
 The completed slab can support vehicles and sits on the ground, making it easy to drive into.
 Make sure you have entry to the concrete truck, as well as you may need to hire a pumper truck or a crane at an additional cost.

-The gravel pad's perimeter should slope downward to 2" thick gravel for the outside 12"s of the perimeters.
+The gravel pad's perimeter should slope downward to 2" thick gravel for the outside 12"s of the perimeter.
 This creates a footing that aids in support of your building's walls.
 This type of foundation entails several steps.
 Because it is a permanent foundation, any mistakes will be permanent.

 For a 300sqft pad, this costs between £2,500 and £4,000 (approximately).
 The cost of all the materials needed will vary depending on where you live.
 Rentals/hires of equipment and Building Code necessities also add to the cost.